richardhaslam/frackit/paper.md

 constraints.setMinIntersectionMagnitude(0.05); // in meter
 constraints.setMinIntersectionDistance(0.05);  // in meter

-// define tolerance value to be used for intersections constraints.setIntersectionEpsilon(1e-6);
+// define geometric tolerance to be used for intersections constraints.setIntersectionEpsilon(1e-6);
 ```

-When using the default constructor of `EntityNetworkConstraints`, all constraints
+When using the default constructor of `EntityNetworkConstraints` all constraints
 are inactive, and when defining values for the different constraint types, these
 get activated internally.
+The last line in the above code snippet shows how to
-Moreover, one can define the tolerance value that should
+define the geometric tolerance that should
 be used in the intersection algorithms between entities.
 If no tolerance is set,
-a default tolerance is computed based on the size of the entities for which the
+a default value is computed based on the size of the entities for which the
 intersection is to be determined.
 For two quadrilaterals `quad1` and `quad2`, one
 can then evaluate the defined constraints by writing: